emmercm/www/src/blog/you-don-t-need-an-init-system-for-node.js-in-docker.md

 ## The misinformation

-The current (Nov 2, 2020) version of the Docker and Node.js [best practices](https://github.com/nodejs/docker-node/blob/747216238b68525f68f176959b00af5968260b9c/docs/BestPractices.md) is incorrect:
+The current (Nov 2, 2020) version of the Docker and Node.js [best practices](https://github.com/nodejs/docker-node/blob/747216238b68525f68f176959b00af5968260b9c/docs/BestPractices.md) has some misinformation:

 > Node.js was not designed to run as PID 1 which leads to unexpected behaviour when running inside of Docker.
 For example, a Node.js process running as PID 1 will not respond to `SIGINT` (`CTRL-C`) and similar signals.

-Node.js can respond to those signals, but numerous blog posts would have you believe otherwise.
+Node.js _can_ respond to those signals, but numerous blog posts would have you believe otherwise.

 Here's an example application: